Flotomate/product_docs/source/change-management/submitting-a-rfc.rst

 reflect business advantages, or for initiating programs, projects or service improvements.

-A Change in Flotomate is a multi-stage process where multiple stakeholders are involved.
+A Change in Motadata is a multi-stage process where multiple stakeholders are involved.
 The first step is to Request for a Change (RFC).
 An Change is submitted using the **Create Change** form.